wohaco/despace/venus.md

 >Notes to the list below:<br>**I.** − **Ⅲ** are **Goals**;<br>**A.** − **B.** are **Objectives**<br>**⑴** − **⑶** are **Investigations**

-   - **Ⅰ** Understand Venus’ early evolution and potential habitability to constrain the evolution of Venus‑size (exo)planets.
+   - **Ⅰ** Understand Venus’ early evolution & potential habitability to constrain the evolution of Venus‑size (exo)planets.
-      - **A.** Did Venus have temperate surface conditions and liquid water at early times?
+      - **A.** Did Venus have temperate surface conditions & liquid water at early times?
          - **HO.
 Hydrous Origins ⑴**.
 Determine whether Venus shows evidence for abundant silicic igneous rocks and/or ancient sedimentary rocks.
          - **RE.
 Recycling ⑴**.
-Search for structural, geomorphic, and chemical evidence of crustal recycling on Venus.
+Search for structural, geomorphic, & chemical evidence of crustal recycling on Venus.
          - **AL. Atmospheric Losses ⑵**.
-Quantify the processes by which the atmosphere of Venus loses mass to space, including interactions between magnetic fields and incident ions and electrons.
+Quantify the processes by which the atmosphere of Venus loses mass to space, including interactions between magnetic fields & incident ions & electrons.
          - **MA.
 Magnetism ⑶**.
 Characterize the distribution of any remanent magnetism in the crust of Venus.
       - **B.** How does Venus elucidate possible pathways for planetary evolution in general?
          - **IS.
 Isotopes ⑴**.
-Measure the isotopic ratios and abundances of D/H, noble gases, oxygen, nitrogen, and other elements in the atmosphere of Venus.
+Measure the isotopic ratios & abundances of D/H, noble gases, oxygen, nitrogen, & other elements in the atmosphere of Venus.
          - **LI.
 Lithosphere ⑴**.
-Determine lithospheric parameters on Venus that are critical to rheology and potential geodynamic transitions, including: stress state, water content, physical structure, and elastic and mechanical thicknesses.
+Determine lithospheric parameters on Venus that are critical to rheology & potential geodynamic transitions, including: stress state, water content, physical structure, & elastic & mechanical thicknesses.
          - **HF.
 Heat flow ⑵**.
-Determine the thermal structure of the lithosphere of Venus at present day and measure in situ heat flow.
+Determine the thermal structure of the lithosphere of Venus at present day & measure in situ heat flow.
          - **CO.
 Core ⑵**.
-Measure the size of the core of Venus and determine whether it remains partially liquid.
+Measure the size of the core of Venus & determine whether it remains partially liquid.
-   - **Ⅱ** Understand atmospheric dynamics and composition on Venus.
+   - **Ⅱ** Understand atmospheric dynamics & composition on Venus.
       - **A.** What processes drive the global atmospheric dynamics of Venus?
          - **DD.
 Deep Dynamics ⑴**.
-Characterize the dynamics of the lower atmosphere (below about 75km) of Venus, including: retrograde zonal super‑rotation, meridional circulation, radiative balances, mountain waves, and transfer of angular momentum.
+Characterize the dynamics of the lower atmosphere (below about 75km) of Venus, including: retrograde zonal super‑rotation, meridional circulation, radiative balances, mountain waves, & transfer of angular momentum.
          - **UD.
 Upper Dynamics ⑴**.
-In the upper atmosphere and thermosphere of Venus, characterize global dynamics and interactions between space weather and the ionosphere and magnetosphere.
+In the upper atmosphere & thermosphere of Venus, characterize global dynamics & interactions between space weather & the ionosphere & magnetosphere.
          - **MP.
 Mesoscale Processes ⑵**.
-Determine the role of mesoscale dynamics in redistributing energy and momentum throughout the atmosphere of Venus.
+Determine the role of mesoscale dynamics in redistributing energy & momentum throughout the atmosphere of Venus.
-      - **B.** What processes determine the baseline and variations in Venus atmospheric composition and global and local radiative balance?
+      - **B.** What processes determine the baseline & variations in Venus atmospheric composition & global & local radiative balance?
          - **RB.
 Radiative Balance ⑴**.
-Characterize atmospheric radiative balance and how radiative transport drives atmospheric dynamics on Venus.
+Characterize atmospheric radiative balance & how radiative transport drives atmospheric dynamics on Venus.
          - **IN.
 Interactions ⑴**.
-Characterize the nature of the physical, chemical, and possible biological interactions among the constituents of the Venus atmosphere.
+Characterize the nature of the physical, chemical, & possible biological interactions among the constituents of the Venus atmosphere.
          - **AE.
 Aerosols ⑵**.
-Determine the physical characteristics and chemical compositions of aerosols in Venus atmosphere as they vary with elevation, including discrimination of aerosol types/components.
+Determine the physical characteristics & chemical compositions of aerosols in Venus atmosphere as they vary with elevation, including discrimination of aerosol types/components.
          - **UA.
 Unknown Absorber ⑵**.
-Characterize the unknown shortwavelength absorber in the upper atmosphere of Venus and its influence on local and global processes.
+Characterize the unknown shortwavelength absorber in the upper atmosphere of Venus & its influence on local & global processes.
          - **OG.
 Outgassing ⑶**.
-Determine the products of volcanic outgassing on Venus and their effects on atmospheric composition.
+Determine the products of volcanic outgassing on Venus & their effects on atmospheric composition.
-   - **Ⅲ** Understand the geologic history preserved on the surface of Venus and the present‑day couplings between the surface and atmosphere.
+   - **Ⅲ** Understand the geologic history preserved on the surface of Venus & the present‑day couplings between the surface & atmosphere.
       - **A.** What geologic processes have shaped the surface of Venus?
          - **GH.
 Geologic History ⑴**.
-Develop a geologic history for Venus by characterizing the stratigraphy, modification state, and relative ages of surface units.
+Develop a geologic history for Venus by characterizing the stratigraphy, modification state, & relative ages of surface units.
          - **GC.
 Geochemistry ⑴**.
-Determine elemental chemistry, mineralogy, and rock types at localities representative of global geologic units on Venus.
+Determine elemental chemistry, mineralogy, & rock types at localities representative of global geologic units on Venus.
          - **GA.
 Geologic Activity ⑴**.
-Characterize current volcanic, tectonic, and sedimentary activity that modifies geologic units and impact craters and ejecta on Venus.
+Characterize current volcanic, tectonic, & sedimentary activity that modifies geologic units & impact craters & ejecta on Venus.
    CR.
 Crust ⑵.
-Determine the structure of the crust of Venus in three dimensions and thickness across the surface.
+Determine the structure of the crust of Venus in three dimensions & thickness across the surface.
-      - **B.** How do the atmosphere and surface of Venus interact?
+      - **B.** How do the atmosphere & surface of Venus interact?
          - **LW.
 Local Weathering ⑴**.
-Evaluate the mineralogy, oxidation state, and changes in chemistry of surface-weathered rock exteriors at localities representative of global geologic units on Venus.
+Evaluate the mineralogy, oxidation state, & changes in chemistry of surface-weathered rock exteriors at localities representative of global geologic units on Venus.
          - **GW.
 Global Weathering ⑵**.
-Determine the causes and spatial extents of global weathering regimes on Venus.
+Determine the causes & spatial extents of global weathering regimes on Venus.
          - **CI.
 Chemical Interactions ⑶**.
-Characterize atmospheric composition and chemical gradients from the surface to the cloud base both at key locations and globally.
+Characterize atmospheric composition & chemical gradients from the surface to the cloud base both at key locations & globally.

-Because understanding Venus as a planetary system requires progress in many scientific areas, *Goals and Objectives are not prioritized*.
+Because understanding Venus as a planetary system requires progress in many scientific areas, *Goals & Objectives are not prioritized*.

 Investigations are typed as **Essential** ⑴, **Important** ⑵, or **Targeted** ⑶ based on their relationship to the corresponding Objective.
 Completion of all **Essential** Investigations fundamentally addresses their Objective.

-**Important** Investigations address many aspects of their Objective and provide valuable context for other Investigations.
+**Important** Investigations address many aspects of their Objective & provide valuable context for other Investigations.
 **Targeted** Investigations address particular aspects of an Objective that significantly contribute to our overall understanding of Venus.

 Investigations with the same ranking have the same level of priority.
-All listed Investigations are deemed to be significant and worthy of programmatic consideration.
+All listed Investigations are deemed to be significant & worthy of programmatic consideration.

-**Related GOI and EVN investigations:**
+**Related GOI & EVN investigations:**

-The list of **GOI 2019** and its relation to GOI 2016 can be viewed in the [document](https://www.lpi.usra.edu/vexag/reports/VEXAG_Venus_GOI_Current.pdf) on the VEXAG website.
+The list of **GOI 2019** & its relation to GOI 2016 can be viewed in the [document](https://www.lpi.usra.edu/vexag/reports/VEXAG_Venus_GOI_Current.pdf) on the VEXAG website.
 The list of **GOI 2016** can be viewed in a [document](https://www.lpi.usra.edu/vexag/reports/GOI-Space-Physics-Update-0816.pdf) on the VEXAG website.

 <small>